jtbonhomme/pubsub/README.md

 ## Usage

-See [test websocket](https://github.com/jtbonhomme/test-websockets) repository for a running example of a pubsub service running under a websocket transport layer.
+See [example](https://github.com/jtbonhomme/pubsub/tree/master/example) repository for a running example of a pubsub service running under a websocket transport layer.